graphic links to Magforum.com home page

 • Carve: surfing magazine published eight times a year.
 Launched 1994

-• Surfgirl: quarterly with Carve.
-Launched in 2002
+• Surfgirl: quarterly since 2002

 • Threesixty: specialises in bodyboarding.
 Published 11 times a year.
 Launched in 1981.
-Claims to be Britain's longest-running surf magazine
+Claims to be Britain's longest-running surf magazine.

 Part of three-way merger that formed Factory Media in December 2006.
 Permanent is based in Abingdon, near Oxford.
 It was established in 1995 and set up a US arm in California in 2002.